-Due to mass production and an attempt to suit the “American palate”, many wine manufacturers do not allow their wine to ferment fully.
+Due to mass production and an attempt to suit the “American palate”, many manufacturers do not allow their wine to ferment fully.
 What this means is that not all of the sugar is consumed by the yeast.
 This leaves the wine tasting a bit sweeter than it would be otherwise if left to ferment completely.

-Additionally, mass wine producers will often even add in additional sugar during processing.
-For the healthiest wine, you want a producer that ferments completely and does not add sugar.
+Additionally, mass producers will often even add in additional sugar during processing.
+For the healthiest varieties, you want a producer that ferments completely and does not add sugar.
 Dry Farm Wines finds wines that are fully fermented and only contain less than a gram of sugar per liter, making them remarkably keto friendly.

 Mycotoxins are chemical compounds produced by different species of mold.
 These toxins can be extremely harmful, causing chronic inflammation and neurological problems in many people.
 Unfortunately, grapes are notorious for being contaminated with mycotoxins during processing (6).